ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: #manage-SPP}

-Shared Processor Pool (SPP) is a pool of processor capacity shared between a group of virtual machines.
-Unlike a virtual machine with a dedicated and defined maximum amount of processing capacity, In SPP, you can set the reserved cores, which will be the reserved processing cores that are guaranteed to be available to the virtual machine.
+A Shared Processor Pool (SPP) is a pool of processor capacity shared between a group of virtual server instances.
+Unlike a virtual machine with a dedicated and defined maximum amount of processing capacity, In SPP, you can set the reserved cores, which will be the reserved processing cores that are guaranteed to be available at the pool level.

 {: shortdesc}